alvinjoseph48/CollegeViewProject/README.md

 # CollegeViewProject

 # Description
-Saves and loads Objects in Binary  2) Exports and imports using text files 3) Add, delete, search, and update Objects (student, faculty, textbook, and course) 4) Exception Handling for zip code, GPA and phone number 5) GUI demonstrates all of these functions
+Software is implemented with Java and JavaFX.
+This application is meant for admins to manage the schol.
+They can save and load different users like facuilty, students , textbooks and courses in Binary  2) Exports and imports using text files 3) Add, delete, search, and update Objects (student, faculty, textbook, and course) Project includes exception Handling for various parameter to dumb proof from users.